gwiam/awt_atoyom/porting_minimum_level_prefabs.md

     - force functions naming is inconsistant
         - why is it add_constant_central_force for ridigbody3D but apply_constant_central_force for rigidbody2D!?
 - how do I carry exported variables to a higher level scene?
-- pausing in Unity sets a bunch of variables to paused
+- pausing in Unity sets a bunch of scripts to be paused
+    - just set the process mode
+- pausing doesn't pause the coroutine and the bot shoots immediately
+- get freeing all the child nodes causes the game to crash